|

 A: Our Oxford Unit 376 meets 9 times a year.
 That’s once a month, we meet at 6:30 PM, on the second Tuesday (except in September when it’s sometimes the 3rd Tuesday due to Labor Day).
 We do not meet in January, July, or August.
 Other holiday meeting conflicts can/have been voted on to decide if changing them is justified.

 (You might have additional meetings if you’re on a special committee.)
-Also, we will change our meeting date if it conflicts with the Chenango County ALA meeting.
+Also, we will change our meeting date if it conflicts with the (higher level) Chenango County ALA or the Chenango County Legion meetings.

 Q: As a member of Oxford Unit #376, should I go to the Chenango County ALA meetings and if so, how many are there?

 If you go to all the Chenango County ALA meetings, that’s another 9 meetings.
 They meet once a month on the first Monday, at 6:30 PM, at different county posts.
 It’s important to have a delegate from your Unit there to find out what the County ALA is doing and bring word back to the Unit.
 They do things with Unit funds such as make donations to the Landstuhl Regional Medical Center in Germany.
 LRMC is an overseas military hospital operated by the United States Army and the Department of Defense.
-Money is needed to buy US soldiers sweatpants, phone cards, etc. Locally the CC ALA donates to our county food pantries, Hospice, and lots more.
+They donate to the State Dept. President's Project - which is different each year.
+Sometimes money is donated to buy US soldiers sweatpants, phone cards, etc. Locally the CC ALA donates to our county food pantries, Hospice, and lots more.
 They also need input and ideas from the Units – getting your opinion heard is another good reason to go.

 Q: What are the six physical addresses of the Chenango County Posts where ALA meetings are held?